ibm-cloud-architecture/cam-admin-bootcamp/Labs/4-4_CAMbyAPI.md

 1. With Postman open, click **Import**.

-1. Select **choose files** and specify *cam-api.postman_environment.json*.
+1. Select **choose files** and specify *cam-api.postman_environment.json* from the Git repo you have cloned

 Environments can be selected in the upper righthand of the UI.

-1. Click on the dropdown list and select CAM.
+1. Click on the dropdown list and select cam-api.

 ![Lab_4-4_A](../images/Lab_4-4_A.png)